-People with Parkinson's don't have enough of the chemical dopamine because some of the nerve cells that make it have died.
+People with Parkinson's don't have enough of the chemical dopamine in their brain because some of the nerve cells that make it have stopped working.

 Around 153,000 people live with Parkinson’s in the UK.
 And it's the fastest growing neurological condition in the world.

 Parkinsonism is a term that covers several conditions, including Parkinson’s and others with similar symptoms.
 Some, including healthcare professionals and people with the condition, call it Parkinson’s disease, or PD for short.

 We call it Parkinson’s.
 We don’t use the word ‘disease’ because some people with Parkinson’s have told us it sounds negative, or like an infectious illness.
 But unlike the flu or measles, you can't catch Parkinson's from someone.

 We don't yet know exactly why people get Parkinson's.
 Researchers think it's a combination of age, genetic, and environmental factors that cause the dopamine-producing nerve cells to die.